eczema-doctor-patient-treatment

-What Are the Main Treatments for Eczema ?
+What Are the Main Treatments for Atopic Eczema?

-As eczema is a chronic condition, the goal isn't to cure it permanently.
-Instead, the treatment of eczema and atopic dermatitis aims to manage symptoms during acute phases and minimise the risk of new flare-ups.
+As atopic eczema is a chronic condition, the goal isn't to cure it permanently.
+Instead, the treatment of atopic eczema aims to manage symptoms during acute phases and try to minimise the risk of new flare-ups.

-Moisturising the skin using emollients is the cornerstone of treating all types of eczema.
-Emollients help retain water, improve barrier function, and soothe itching.
-Applying emollients twice a day across the entire body helps prevent flare-ups and reduces the need for treatment with topical corticosteroids.
+Moisturising the skin using emollients is the cornerstone of management of eczema during the maintenance phase.
+Emollients help retain water and improve barrier function.
+Applying emollients helps prevent flare-ups.

 Topical corticosteroids are the first line of treatment for eczema flare-ups.
-They are effective in controlling itching and inflammation but do not prevent flare-ups.
+They play a role in controlling itching and inflammation but do not prevent flare-ups.
 These anti-inflammatory treatments are categorised into four levels of potency*:

 • Ultra-high.